wp-plugins/woocommerce-ownedit/Readme.txt

 or

-1. Download the plugin from Wordpress Plugin Directory
+1. Download the plugin from WordPress Plugin Directory

-2. Unzip the folder, and use your FTP program to upload plugin files to your Wordpress plugins (wp-content/plugins/) directory.
+2. Unzip the folder, and use your FTP program to upload plugin files to your WordPress plugins (wp-content/plugins/) directory.

 3. Activate the plugin from the 'Plugins' menu in WordPress

 Stage 2

-1. Enter your Owned it store ID to your Plugin.
-(Go to Wordpress Settings,  open Owned it and enter the store ID)
+Enter your Owned it store ID to your Plugin.
+(Go to WordPress Settings, open Owned it and enter the store ID)

 Note: Owned it store ID is generated for each store you add to Owned it and this can be found on Owned it Dashboard -> Account Settings -> Store Settings Tab.